skallaher/RevEng_PAJ7620/README.md

 - paj7620_9_gestures    // Polls for all 9 gestures
 - paj7620_interrupt     // Sets up an interrupt routine to wait for any gestures
 - paj7620_wave_count    // Polls for the number of waves the sensor sees
+- paj7620_cursor_demo   // Polls the sensor for a 'cursor', which is an object in front of the sensor.
+It then pulls the cursor location using (x,y) coordinates

 ---

 ## Key code notes ##

+Major releases of this library have doxygen pages hosted on GitHub pages [here](https://acrandal.github.io/RevEng_PAJ7620/).
+The rest of this section gives a summary and notes of how the library's major features are designed.

 To use this library, include the libary's header:
 > #include "RevEng_PAJ7620.h"